............Essential Oil Recipes...

 To make your perfume, mix at least 25 drops total of

-divided evenly between base, middle and top notes.
-Start
+essential oils divided evenly between base, middle and

-let it sit for 48 hours (or up to 6 weeks-the longer it
+minutes, then let it sit for 48 hours (or up to 6

 20 to 30 drops of Essential Oil to 1/2 oz.
 (15 ml.) of jojoba oil. (carrier oil)